Davide9710/dmdkosmos/README.md

         - ``scalardb.properties`` : ScalarDB setting
         - ``schema.json`` : ScalarDB schema

-### ``MyBank.java``
-#### Note
-- accountId is unique (in a table).
-  - There can be user1 in mysql and postgres respectively.
-- transactionId is unique.
-  - fromId, toId, and date are not the same at the same time.
-  - especially date is assumed not identical.
-  - the transactionId is represented by a concatenation of fromId, toId, and date.
-- the name of argument "table".
-  - In the real world, "table" name is regarded as "bank" name.
-- cannot deal with SimpleDateFormat well.
-  - date should be appropriate format.
-  - If date is not expressed in the proper format, unexpected behavior may occur.
-- any errors which developer were unaware may exist.
-  - throw errors for inappropriate operations as much as possible.
-- why date is required?
-  - to make it easy to check the debug.

-#### Functions
-- deposit() : Create an account with accountId and initialize its balance with amount, or if accountId account already exists, add amount to the balance.
-- withdraw() : Withdraw amount from accountId account.
-- transfer() : Transfer amount from fromId account to toId account.
-- cancel() : If the conditions are met, cancel the transactionId transaction.
-- getBalance() : Get information about balance of accountId account.

 ### ``application.properties``
 It is necessary to connect to MySQL before executing ``Main.java``.